ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/_posts/2025-01-26-a-note-on-board-restarts.markdown

 ## Other Battery Chemistries

 There are some newer AA battery chemistries that you could try for improved current supply characteristics such as NiZn or Li-ion cells with internal 1.5V buck converters.
-I haven't tried these, but Lithium batteries generally keep a stable voltage with much higher current draw than alkaline, so those could be worth a try.

-These alternative batteries are both rechargeable, but note that they require their own bespoke chargers.
+Lithium batteries generally keep a stable voltage with much higher current draw than alkaline, so I bought and tried [these](https://www.amazon.co.uk/BATZONE-Rechargeable-Batteries-Capacity-Constant/dp/B0DF2J8KVF), however I found them if anything *worse* than normal alkaline cells.
+Your mileage may vary.
+Note that NiZn or Li-ion batteries require their own bespoke chargers.
 Typical "rechargeable" AA batteries are NiCd cells, and their chargers will not work for the newer alternative chemistries.

 ## USB Power